johnahumanbeing/Tembea-KE_TEST/README.md

 ## Contributing

 We welcome contributions from everyone!
-If you'd like to contribute to Tembea-KE, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Tembea-KE, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License